We're looking for like-minded people to bring our vision to fruition.

 Maymessy is set up as a community interest company, its income-generating activities are expressly designed to pay for its social purpose.
 We’re a certified social enterprise and a member of the national trade body, Social Enterprise UK.

-In our first year and half, Maymessy was a finalist Vale for Business award for social responsibility.
+In our first year, Maymessy was a finalist Vale for Business award for social responsibility.
 Anna is proud to be on Natwest WISE 100 -recognising leading women in social enterprise.

 Ambassador Tim Foster, MBE

 Tim Foster is one of the finest rowers Britain has produced, He picked up two gold medals at the World Championships, and a memorable Gold at the Sydney 2000 Olympics.
 He is a strong advocate of children eating healthily and Maymessy is thrilled to have his support.

 Oh, and the name?
 “Maymessy” mixes the springiness of being outside with the joy of making a mess in the kitchen.
 It comes from the word “may-mess”, used by the poet Gerard Manley Hopkins to describe hedge blossom in full spring.
 “Maymessers” will twig it soon enough!

 £30 supports a young person at Maymessy cookery camp

 £50 approx for food per group